AXErunners/electrum-axe/README.rst

     ./contrib/make_packages

-This directory contains the python dependencies used by Dash-Electrum.
+This directory contains the python dependencies used by Dash Electrum.

 Android
 -------